laughedelic/literator/README.md

 When parsing code blocks we should remember, that it can contain a comment-opening brace inside of a string.

-(Note: only double-quoted strings are handled)
+_Note:_ only double-quoted strings are handled.

 ```scala
   def code: Parser[Code] =